 Portal bucket replacement fix

-- This is a fix for MC-11944 on Minecraft 1.9 and higher, which allows players to replace End portals, End gateways and Nether portals with buckets.
+- This is a fix for MC-11944 on Minecraft 1.9 to 1.14, which allows players to replace End portals, End gateways and Nether portals with buckets.

 - By default, this fix is disabled for Nether portals to allow for toggleable Nether portals.